-The Harford County Department of Emergency Services and its branches are staffed by public safety professionals, using state-of-the-art technology.
-Even though each of the four branches have different roles and responsibilities, they each share one common goal - to protect and serve the citizens of Harford County.
+The department and its branches are staffed by public safety professionals, using state-of-the-art technology.
+Even though each branch has different roles and responsibilities, they share one common goal - to protect and serve the citizens of Harford County.

 Emergency Operations Center (EOC)

 The Department of Emergency Services during an emergency or disaster operates and staffs the Harford County Emergency Operations Center (EOC).
-The EOC is a command and control center where representatives from Harford County government and its agencies as well as the State of Maryland, the local municipalities, and other vital agencies and organizations continue to run the government and direct resources for responses and recovery operations during an emergency or disaster.
+It's a command and control center where representatives from Harford County government and its agencies as well as the State of Maryland, the local municipalities, and other vital agencies and organizations continue to run the government and direct resources for responses and recovery operations during an emergency or disaster.